RHR07/1st-Party-Cookie-URL-Param-Getter/README.md

 Usage Example:
 If you want to capture the gclid or fbclid from the URL and store it in a cookie to send it later with a conversion event or a GTM tag, this Variable Template makes it easy to do so.

-Why Use This Template?
-Enhanced Attribution: Accurately identify the traffic source of users across platforms.

-DataLayer Enrichment: Push cookie or URL parameter values into the Data Layer.

-Accurate Conversion Tracking: Include source, medium, and click IDs in your conversion events for better ad performance analysis.